WMS as data source

 - Example of the password-protected WMS: http://test:12345@wms.ess-ws.nrcan.gc.ca/wms/toporama_en

-- Click Get info button.
+- Click the Get info button.

 - Save the layer and add it to the map.